- Skill level: Intermediate | Last updated: July 21, 2025*

 }

-Modern PHP Patterns
+Modern PHP 8.x Pattern Implementation

 // Using enums for type safety